adviad/.github/PULL_REQUEST_TEMPLATE.md

 ### CheckList
 - [X] My code matches all coding standards
-- [ ] I included documentation updates to the coding standards, when needed.
+- [X] I included documentation updates to the coding standards, when needed.
 - [ ] I ran CI Tests and Unit Tests locally before submitting.
-- [ ] My code resolved all of the task's acceptance criteria.
+- [X] My code resolved all of the task's acceptance criteria.

+---

 #### Changes proposed in this PR: